Customizing PaperCut and educating end users

 Signing in or logging on

 Logging into PaperCut should already be second nature for your users - if you’re sync’ing PaperCut with AD, or LDAP - then your users can already log in with their regular directory username and password.

-You can also take things a step further in the direction of simplicity - if you're using WebAuth or WebSSO across your intranet sites already - then you can do the same with PaperCut.
-Set up SSO in your environment so that your users don't have to re-enter their username/password on the PaperCut web interface.
-TIP: If you're a Google Apps organization, then take a look at how to set up Google Single Sign On for the web interface too.
+You can also take things a step further in the direction of simplicity - if you’re using WebAuth or WebSSO across your intranet sites already - then you can do the same with PaperCut.
+Set up SSO in your environment so that your users don’t have to re-enter their username/password on the PaperCut web interface.
+If you’re a Google Apps organization, then take a look at how to set up Google Single Sign On for the web interface too.
 Less logins to manage means less calls to the help desk!

 User client customization

 As you can tell by now, most of the PaperCut experience is customizable - and if you’re running the PaperCut User Client, the same story is true.
 Just like for the web login page, a lot of customers add handy resources here so that users can help themselves.